microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 These are the supported parameters:
 - `YARP.Enable` - indicates whether the service opt-ins to serving traffic through YARP.
 Default `false`
 - `YARP.EnableDynamicOverrides` - indicates whether application parameters replacement is enabled on the service.
 Default `false`
-- `YARP.Backend.LoadBalancing.Mode` - configures YARP load balancing mode.
+- `YARP.Backend.LoadBalancingPolicy` - configures YARP load balancing policy.
 Optional parameter
 - `YARP.Backend.SessionAffinity.*` - configures YARP session affinity.
 Available parameters and their meanings are provided on [the respective documentation page](session-affinity.md).
 Optional parameter
 - `YARP.Backend.HttpRequest.*` - sets proxied HTTP request properties.
 Available parameters and their meanings are provided on [the respective documentation page](proxyhttpclientconfig.md) in 'HttpRequest' section.
 Optional parameter
 - `YARP.Backend.HealthCheck.Active.*` - configures YARP active health checks to be run against the given service.
 Available parameters and their meanings are provided on [the respective documentation page](dests-health-checks.md).
 There is one label in this group `YARP.Backend.HealthCheck.Active.ServiceFabric.ListenerName` which is not covered by that document because it's SF specific.
 Its purpose is explained below.
 Optional parameter